GMP Standard Operating Procedures (SOP)

 It is the responsibility of the Laboratory staff assigned to “Reference Standard Maintenance” to:

-– Log and reference all Reference Standard received.
+– Log and reference all reference standards received.

 Laboratory Workbook

-The principles of GLP are applied to the testing of chemicals to obtain data on their properties and/or safety with respect to human health and the environment.
+The principles of GLP are applied to the testing of chemicals to obtain data on their properties and safety regarding human health and the environment.
 The data is used to meet regulatory requirements.

 Certificate of Analysis